 Hackett, Christopher Joseph

 BORN HULL 1892.
-ELDEST SON OF WALTER HACKETT (1865-1934) & ALICE WILFORD (1869-1934), OF 47 JAMES STREET, HULL.
-HIS FATHER WAS FROM IRELAND AND WORKED AS A ‘JOBBING DRYER’ HIS MOTHER WAS FROM BRIDLINGTON.
+ELDEST SON OF WALTER HACKETT (1865-1934) & ALICE WILFORD (1869-1934), OF 47, JAMES STREET, HULL.
+HIS FATHER WAS FROM IRELAND AND WORKED AS A ‘JOBBING DRYER’.
+HIS MOTHER WAS FROM BRIDLINGTON.
 BOTH PARENTS DIED IN 1934.
 ONE OF NINE CHILDREN.
 AN APPRENTICE ENGINEER AND TIN WORKS FITTER.

 HIS WIFE ALICE MAUD (ADDEY), LIVED AT 4 BELL VIEW, MIDDLEBURG STREET, HULL (CWGC ADDRESS).

 SERVED AS THIRD ENGINEER, ON THE STEAM SHIP ‘UMBA’, SUNK, 30/04/1918.
 AGED 25.
 COMMEMORATED ON THE TOWER HILL NAVAL MEMORIAL, LONDON.
+ALSO LISTED ON THE WW1 MEMORIAL AT ST CHARLE BORROMEO CATHOLIC CHURCH, JARRATT STREET, HULL.

 HIS BROTHER, FOURTH ENGINEER, GEORGE PATRICK HACKETT, DROWNED ON 30/08/1917, AGED 19, SERVING ON S/S ‘EASTERN PRINCE’ (NEWCASTLE)